 - The MurderMen of the Thrilling Adventure Hour are basically a combination of zombies and serial killers.
 Their attempts to MurderMan and ManMurder people are usually hysterical instead of horrifying.

-- Invader Zim does this to the old chestnut of an alien coming to infiltrate society, in all but one episode- the pure Nightmare Fuel that is "Dark Harvest".
+- Invader Zim does this to the old chestnut of an alien coming to infiltrate society.
+Even the Nightmare Fueled "Dark Harvest" gets some Black Comedy out of Organ Theft by having Zim replace the other students' organs with increasingly bizarre random objects.

 - The infamous Lucy-pulling-the-football-away-from-Charlie-Brown gag in the Peanuts series.